echeran/smile-of-murugan/webbook/prologue.md

 approximately like -ey.

-Tamil has two series of consonants unfamiliar to English speakers: the dentals t, n and the retroflexes t, n, 1, 1.
+Tamil has two series of consonants unfamiliar to English speakers: the dentals t, n and the retroflexes ṭ, ṇ, ḷ, ḻ.
 The dentals are pronounced with the tongue at the teeth, the retroflexes are produced by curling the tongue back towards the roof of the mouth (cf. American pronunciation of gi*r*l, si*r*).

 In the middle of Tamil words, long consonants occur.
 In transliteration, they are indicated by double letters (cf. *Nakkīrar*, *pāṭṭu*).
-English has long consonants between words, cf. Mac Kinley, fou*r r*oads, ho*t t*ea.
+English has long consonants between words, cf. Ma*c K*inley, fou*r r*oads, ho*t t*ea.

-## Note On Transliteration And Pronunciation

 The Tamil r is flapped or trilled as in some European languages like Spanish, Italian or Czech.
-The 1 is somewhat like the American variety of r; r and r are not distinguished by most modern Tamil speakers, but long rr is pronounced like tr in English trap or tt in hot tea; nr is pronounced ndr as in lau*ndr*y.
+The ḻ is somewhat like the American variety of r; r and ṟ are not distinguished by most modern Tamil speakers, but long ṟṟ is pronounced like tr in English *tr*ap or tt in ho*t t*ea; nr is pronounced ndr as in lau*ndr*y.

-p, t, t, c, k are pronounced differently according to their positions: initially, p, t, and k are pronounced as voiceless stops, ț does not occur, and c is initially pronounced as s or sh.
-Between vowels, p, t, ț are voiced into b, d, and d and pronounced as lax voiced stops; k and c are pronounced as gh or h and s or sh.
-After nasals, all stops are voiced into b, d, d, j, g.
+p, t, ṭ, c, k are pronounced differently according to their positions: initially, p, t, and k are pronounced as voiceless stops, ṭ does not occur, and c is initially pronounced as s or sh.
+Between vowels, p, t, ṭ are voiced into b, d, and ḍ and pronounced as lax voiced stops; k and c are pronounced as gh or h and s or sh.
+After nasals, all stops are voiced into b, d, ḍ, j, g.

 Instances: *akam* is pronounced usually aham, *caṅkam* is pronounced sangam, *kapilar* is pronounced kabilar, *kuṟuntokai* as kurundohey,